ibm-cloud-docs/openshift/openshift_vpc_network_policy.md

 3. Choose the **TCP** protocol, enter `30000` for the **Port min** and `32767` for the **Port max**, and leave the **Any** source enter selected.
 4. Click **Save**.
 5. If you require VPC VPN access or classic infrastructure access into this cluster, repeat these steps to add a rule that uses the **UDP** protocol, `30000` for the **Port min**, `32767` for the **Port max**, and the **Any** source type.
-6. Repeat these steps for each non-default security group that you created for this VPC.

 ### Opening required ports from the CLI
 {: #security_groups_cli}